MicrosoftDocs/win32/desktop-src/WmiCoreProv/msmcainfo-rawcorrectedplatformevent.md

 ---
-Description: Contains a Corrected Platform Event (CPE).
+description: Contains a Corrected Platform Event (CPE).
 This class is available only in 64-bit Windows systems. ms.assetid: b24a390e-293d-4dd4-b747-33c298a5d45f
 title: MSMCAInfo_RawCorrectedPlatformEvent class
 ms.topic: reference